django/channels/docs/introduction.rst

 WebSocket, or the user messaging a chatbot - and persists throughout the connection.

 For HTTP, the scope just lasts a single request.
-For WebSocket, it lasts for the lifetime of the socket (but changes if the socket closes and reconnects).
+For WebSockets, it lasts for the lifetime of the socket (but changes if the socket closes and reconnects).
 For other protocols, it varies based on how the protocol's ASGI spec is written;
 for example, it's likely that a chatbot protocol would keep one scope open